BillJr99/Ursinus-CS274/_pages/Labs/lab-bitwiselogic.md

 ### What to Do

-Write a C program to compute the following using bitwise operators:
+Write a C program to compute the following using bitwise operators, and submit this program along with a makefile that compiles and runs your code.

 1. Take two integer variable values and determine if they are equal by computing the `xor` of one value with the other.
 The xor will produce a 1 in the bit positions that are the same, and a 0 in the ones that are not.
 Invert this, and check if the value is equal to 0.
 If so, the values are the same.